fercho-0109/Dynamic-system-analysis-E-Bike/README.md

 # File description
 The repository contains three files
 1. **Electric_Bicycle**: This Matlab file contains the configuration parameters of the program and shows the results of the analysis.
-2. **Electric_Bike**: This Simulink file contains the complete simulation of the e-Bike system and the implentation of the observer and control.
+2. **Electric_Bike**: This Simulink file contains the complete simulation of the e-bike system and the implementation of the observer and control.
 3. **Report**: This contains the complete explanation, the mathematical formulations, and the control configuration.